ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 UPDATE public.bike_trips
 SET day_of_week = EXTRACT(DOW FROM started_at) + 1;
 ```

 **R Approach**

-R is a powerful tool for statistical computing and data manipulation, particularly well-suited for handling large datasets like this one.
-The steps below outline the data processing workflow in R.
+R is an advanced statistical programming language that excels in data analysis, visualization, and statistical modeling.
+The following steps were performed using R to process the dataset and prepare it for analysis:

 Step 1: File Setup and Data Merging:

-The 12 .csv files were imported into R and merged into a single unified data frame using functions from the tidyverse package.
+Using the readr and dplyr packages, the twelve .csv files were imported into R and merged into a single dataframe.
-  - Install necessary packages: Installed dyplyr, lubridate, ggplot2, and tidyverse packages.
+- The directory containing the .csv files is specified, and the list.files() function is used to list all .csv files in that directory.
+The pattern = "*.csv" argument ensures that only CSV files are included.
-  - Importing the .csv files: The readr::read_csv() function from the tidyverse package was used to read the CSV files into R.
+- The lapply() function applies the read_csv() function from the readr package to each file in the list, reading the data into R.
-  - Merging the datasets: To combine the multiple data frames into one, the dplyr::bind_rows() function was used.
-This function efficiently appends multiple data frames into a single data frame, maintaining row consistency across files.
+- The bind_rows() function from dplyr combines the individual data frames returned by lapply() into a single unified data frame, bike_trips.

 Step 2: Data Cleaning:

 To ensure the dataset was clean and reliable for analysis, several data cleaning steps were performed using dplyr and base R functions:
-  - Removing duplicates: Duplicate records were identified by checking for duplicate ride_id values.
-The dplyr::distinct() function was used to keep only unique rows, ensuring each ride had a single entry.
+- Removing duplicates: Duplicate entries were removed using the distinct() function.
-  - Removing rows with NULL values: Rows with missing values in critical columns (such as started_at, ended_at, start_station_name, or end_station_name) were filtered out to prevent incomplete records from affecting the analysis.
-This was done using the dplyr::filter() function.
+- Removing rows with NULL values: Rows with missing values in critical columns were removed using filter() function.
 - Removing outliers: Outliers in ride duration were identified and filtered out.
 Rides with a duration of less than 1 minute or greater than 24 hours were considered outliers and excluded using conditions in the filter() function.

 Step 3: Data Transformation:

 Several key transformations were performed to prepare the data for analysis:
-  - Creating a new column for ride duration: A new column, ride_length, was created to calculate the duration of each ride in minutes.
-The difftime() function was used to compute the difference between the ended_at and started_at timestamps.
+- Creating a new column for ride duration: A new column, ride_length, is created to store the duration of each ride in minutes.
+The difftime() function calculates the difference between the ended_at and started_at timestamps, converting the result to numeric format.
-  - Extracting the day of the week: A new column, day_of_week, was created to extract the day of the week from the started_at timestamp.
-The day was represented as an integer, where 1 = Sunday and 7 = Saturday, using the weekdays() function and additional manipulation.
+- Extracting the day of the week: Another new column, day_of_week, is created to extract the day of the week from the started_at timestamp.
+The day is represented as an integer where 1 = Sunday and 7 = Saturday.
+The format() function is used to extract the day of the week, and the result is adjusted to fit the desired scale.

 R CODE: